davidjkenner/davidjkenner.github.io/_posts/2019-04-01-installing-mysql-from-the-cli.md

 cat $installDir/mysql/my.cnf           # The MySQL configuration file

-cat $installDir/mysql/bitnami/my.cnf   # # Some configuration overrides
+cat $installDir/mysql/bitnami/my.cnf   # Some configuration overrides

-# The MySQL .pid file allows other programs to find out the PID (Process Identification Number) of a running script.
-Find it at
+# The MySQL .pid file allows other programs to find out the PID of a running script.
 cat $installDir/mysql/data/mysqld.pid

-# On Unix, MySQL clients can connect to the server in the local machine using an Unix socket file at
+# MySQL clients can connect to the server in the local machine using an Linux socket file
 cat $installDir/mysql/tmp/mysql.sock